-09/06/2022, the state made an onsite visit to tour the facility, review policies and procedures, observe client care, and staff interactions.
+October 25, 2022, the state made an onsite visit to tour the facility, review policies and procedures, observe client care, and staff interactions.
+State staff met with the consumer and conducted a care plan review prior to visiting the facility.
 A phone survey was conducted with the Medicaid consumer's legal decision maker to assess the consumers experience living in the setting.
 Survey questions focused on the quality of the individual's experiences, integration into the broader community, options for choice in where to live, ensuring the individuals rights of privacy, dignity, and respect, freedom from coercion and restraint, ensuring the individual has initiative, autonomy, and independence in making choices to include but not limited to activities, cares, and services along with who provides them.

 HCBS Settings Requirements Review of Facility Facility is selected by the individual from among settings The facility is open for tours prior to a decision to reside in options including non-disability specific settings and an the facility.
 There are other options for residential services option for a private unit in a residential setting. in the area to choose from.
 The facility is ADA accessible.
 A legally enforceable agreement following ND landlord tenant laws.
-There are cameras outside the facility.
-Cameras in common areas.
-Cameras are reviewed only if there is a concern.
-Supporting Documentation: Lease Agreement Site Visit and Observation by state staff summary Survey with consumer and legal decision maker

-Provides opportunities to seek employment and work in competitive integrated settings, engage in community life, and control personal resources.
+There are cameras in the facility located in the hallways, great room, and entrance.
+Supporting Documentation: Lease Agreement Site Visit and Observation by state staff summary Survey with consumer and legal decision maker Provides opportunities to seek employment and work in All consumers at the facility are currently retired. competitive integrated settings, engage in community life, Consumers can continue employment or volunteering and control personal resources. based on their person-centered goals.
+The consumer, power of attorney, or family control finances, the consumer can keep money in their possession if they desire.
+Families buy debit cards, and we keep the receipts after the individual makes purchase.